In this lecture we build the foundation for the rest of the notes.

 Even before magnetic fields enter, the competition among pressure, inertia, and geometry is already doing most of the conceptual work.

-Conceptual warning.
+Caution.
 The equations below are already an approximation.
 They assume a single-fluid description, quasi-neutrality, and the neglect of displacement current in Ampère’s law.
 They do not become predictive until the viscous stress, heat flux, and electrical response have been closed.

+The governing equations.
 We now state the governing equations of resistive MHD in SI units.

 This is the core system to which the remainder of these notes repeatedly returns.

+Compressibility, closure, and thermodynamics.
 Closure requires an additional thermodynamic relation.
 For an ideal gas, one convenient adiabatic form is

 Equivalently, one may evolve the internal energy per unit mass \(e\), with